 Take a Pasta Making Class

 One of the best ways to immerse yourself in Italian culture is by taking a pasta-making class in Florence.
-Guided by local chefs, you’ll learn how to create fresh pasta from scratch—kneading, rolling, and shaping dough into classics like tagliatelle, ravioli, or pappardelle.
+Guided by local chefs, you’ll learn how to create fresh pasta from scratch.
 Many classes also teach you how to prepare traditional sauces using simple ingredients.
 The best part?
 Some of the tours also have unlimited wine!

 Florence is a city that leaves its mark on everyone who visits, and with so many unique things to do in Florence, it’s easy to see why.
 So start planning, pack your bags, and get ready to fall in love with this magical city!